 I work for a long established estate agency in Yardley where we see a number of flat sales put at risk due to short leases.
 I have received conflicting advice from local Yardley conveyancing solicitors.
 Please can you clarify whether the vendor of a flat can start the lease extension formalities for the buyer?

 Provided that the seller has been the owner for at least 2 years it is possible, to serve a Section 42 notice to commence the lease extension process and assign the benefit of the notice to the purchaser.
 The benefit of this is that the proposed purchaser need not have to wait 2 years to extend their lease.
 Both sets of lawyers will agree to form of assignment.
 The assignment needs to be completed before, or simultaneously with completion of the disposal of the property.

 An alternative approach is to agree the lease extension with the freeholder either before or after the sale.
 If you are informally negotiating there are no rules and so you cannot insist on the landlord agreeing to grant an extension or transferring the benefit of an agreement to the buyer.

-I own a 1 bedroom flat in Yardley, conveyancing formalities finalised February 2010.
-Can you work out an approximate cost of a lease extension?
-Corresponding flats in Yardley with an extended lease are worth £186,000.
-The average or mid-range amount of ground rent is £55 levied per year.
-The lease ceases on 21st October 2073
+I am the registered owner of a 1st floor flat in Yardley, conveyancing formalities finalised April 2011.
+Can you let me have an estimate of the premium that my landlord can legally expect in return for granting a renewal of my lease?
+Equivalent properties in Yardley with over 90 years remaining are worth £191,000.
+The average or mid-range amount of ground rent is £55 yearly.
+The lease comes to an end on 21st October 2075

-The suggested premium range above a general guide to costs for extending a lease, but we are not able to advice on the actual costs without more detailed due diligence.
-You should not use this information in a Notice of Claim or as an informal offer.
-There may be additional concerns that need to be considered and you obviously should be as accurate as possible in your negotiations.
+The suggested premium range that we have given is a general guide to costs for extending a lease, but we cannot give you a more accurate figure without more comprehensive investigations.
+You should not use the figures in tribunal or court proceedings.
+There may be additional issues that need to be considered and clearly you want to be as accurate as possible in your negotiations.
 Neither should you take any other action placing reliance on this information before getting professional advice.